OctoPipe: Reducing Pipeline Bubbles for Heterogeneous Models via Co-Optimizing Partitioning, Placement, and Scheduling: Background

-Model placement refers to mapping the pipeline stages onto physical devices, which determines the inter-device data dependencies.
-A widely adopted strategy is to sequentially map the stages to devices~\cite{fan2021dapple, qi2024zerobubble, harlap2018pipedream, sun2024adapipe, jiang2024dynapipe, zheng2022alpa, um2024metis}.
-This approach assumes that the number of stages equals the pipeline parallelism size ($S = P$), with each stage assigned to a unique device.
-To reduce bubbles at the beginning and end of each training step, I-1F1B~\cite{narayanan2021megatron2interleaved1F1B} introduces the \textit{virtual pipeline stages}, which split pipeline stages into smaller ones.
-Hanayo~\cite{liu2023hanayo} builds upon this idea but applies a wave-like stage-to-device mapping policy.
-Other approaches, such as Chimera~\cite{li2021chimera} and DualPipe~\cite{liu2024deepseekv3}, duplicate model parameters to form multiple pipelines, allowing for the concurrent execution of multiple micro-batches across model replicas.
-However, the same benefits can be achieved through \textit{virtual pipeline stages} without the memory redundancy introduced by parameter duplication~\cite{liu2023hanayo}.
-All these methods rely on manually defined model placement policies (e.g., manually setting the number of \textit{virtual pipeline stages} in I-1F1B~\cite{narayanan2021megatron2interleaved1F1B}, pipelines in Chimera~\cite{li2021chimera}, or waves in Hanayo~\cite{liu2023hanayo}), which limits their adaptivity.
+\textbf{Placement}.
+A widely adopted strategy is to sequentially map the stages to devices~\cite{fan2021dapple, qi2024zerobubble, narayanan2019pipedream, sun2024adapipe, jiang2024dynapipe, zheng2022alpa, um2024metis}, assuming the number of stages equals the PP size.
+Interleaved~\cite{narayanan2021megatron2interleaved1F1B} introduces virtual stages, which split stages into smaller ones, to reduce bubbles at the beginning and end of the pipeline (i.e., boundary bubbles).
+Hanayo~\cite{liu2023hanayo} builds upon this idea but applies a wave-like stage-to-device mapping strategy.
+Chimera~\cite{li2021chimera} duplicates stages to form multiple pipelines, enabling concurrent execution of multiple micro-batches, at the cost of additional memory overhead.
+However, these placement strategies primarily target homogeneous models.
+On heterogeneous models, imbalanced computation across stages may introduce bubbles.